Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/VM/HowToBuildCuisVMBundle.md

 4) Inside Cuis.app / Contents create folders Windows-x86_64, Windows-arm64, Linux-x86_64 and Linux-arm64

-5) Fill them with the contents of of the zip files for the VM for each platform.
+5) Fill them with the contents of the zip files for the VM for each platform.

 6) In each of the Windows folders, do: chmod +x *